rparnas/streaming/video.md

 ### Appendix B: Workarounds to Host the Stream and Engage in the Stream as a Participant from One Computer
 * To speak on the stream, add your microphone to the OBS Studio audio mixer.
 Under the *Audio Properties*, under the *Monitor* column, choose *Monitor Only* for this device.
-* As a workaround to listen to the audio of the video being streamed run another instance of VLC playing the same video file and sync manually.
-You can see the timestamp of the VLC video in OBS (as well as the video playback controls) if you click on the VLC source in the OBS preview.
-* **TODO:** Come up with something better that supports all types of content.
-For example, manual sync is not an option for streaming non-video applications.
+* To listen to the audio being streamed from your virtual web cam, go to *Control Panel > Sound* and select the *Recording* tab.
+Right-click on the VB-Audio *Cable Output* device and select properties.
+On the *Listen* tab, check *Listen to this device*.